interactive-pioneers/ip-frontend/README.md

-# ip-frontend
+# iptools-frontend
-All-in-one frontend setup for Interactive Pioneers projects, consisting of SCSS and Javascript packages
+Combined frontend setup for web projects consisting of the [generator-pioneerscss](https://www.npmjs.com/package/generator-pioneerscss) inuitcss setup and the [iptools-utils](https://github.com/interactive-pioneers/iptools-utils) Javascript utilities

 ## Getting Started

-1. Install Yeoman:
+1. Move to your app folder, for example:

+        $ cd ~/projects/my-app

+2. Install [Yeoman](http://yeoman.io/) and the iptools-frontend:

-        $ npm i -g yo
+        $ npm i yo iptools-frontend

-2. Move to folder in which SCSS structure should be created at, e.g.:
+3. Move to folder in which SCSS structure should be created at, e.g.:

-        $ cd ~/projects/my-app/styles
+        $ cd styles

-3. Scaffold structure by running:
+4. Scaffold structure via the included generator by running:

         $ yo pioneerscss

+5. Include iptools-utils.js from the included iptools-utils package as a dependency in your Javascript build process.

-4. Include iptools-utils.js and iptools-utils.scss as dependencies in your project.
+6. Include the generated styles.scss and iptools-utils.scss from the included iptools-utils package in your CSS build process.
+An example is given below.

-## typical usage
+## CSS build task example

 Grunt task for [grunt-sass](https://github.com/sindresorhus/grunt-sass):
 ```
+var config = {
+  src: 'src',
+  dist: 'dist'
+};

 sass: {
   options: {
     outputStyle: 'expanded',